-Net cash provided by financing activities totalled \$13,093 for the three months ended March 31, 2021, as compared to \$82 used in financing activities during the same period in 2020.
-This increase was primarily due to selling 750,000 shares of our common stock in a firm commitment underwritten public offering on February 10, 2021.
+Net cash used in financing activities totaled \$119 for the six months ended June 30, 2022, as compared to \$13,023 provided by financing activities during the same period in 2021.
+This use of cash was primarily repayment of equipment financing accounts.
+The decrease in cash provided by financing activities was due to proceeds received from the sale of 750,000 shares of our common stock in an underwritten public offering on February 10, 2021.
 We received net proceeds of approximately \$12.5 million from the sale of the shares after deducting underwriting discounts and commissions and other offering expenses payable by us.
-In addition, we received net proceeds of \$707 from the exercise of common stock warrants issued in our July 2020 private placement.
+In addition, we received net proceeds of \$707 from the exercise of common stock warrants.